Pro se legal representation in the United States: History

 In Faretta v.
 California, the Supreme Court of the United States stated:

 In the federal courts, the right of self-representation has been protected by statute since the beginnings of our Nation.
 Section 35 of the Judiciary Act of 1789, 1 Stat.
 73, 92, enacted by the First Congress and signed by President Washington one day before the Sixth Amendment was proposed, provided that "in all the courts of the United States, the parties may plead and manage their own causes personally or by the assistance of counsel."
 The Court's opinion went on to hold that criminal defendants, in state courts, have a constitutional right to refuse counsel and represent themselves.

 However, the right to represent oneself is not absolute.
 Courts have the authority and duty to determine whether a particular individual is capable of representing himself or herself.
 In Godinez v.
-Moran, the Supreme Court found being competant to stand trial is equivalent to being competant to plead guilty, which further meant being competant to waive legal representation.
+Moran, the Supreme Court found being competent to stand trial is equivalent to being competent to plead guilty, which further meant being competent to waive legal representation.
 The later Indiana v.
 Edwards decision allows a court to inquire into the individual's lucidity and mental capacity, and sets competency to represent oneself as distinct from one's competency to stand trial.

 Martinez v.
 Court of Appeal of California determined that an appellant who is the defendant in a criminal case cannot refuse the assistance of counsel on direct appeal whereas Faretta v.
 California allows criminal defendants to proceed pro se for their own defense.